ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 in any way that is separate from any signals that are intended to influence congestion response.

-Throughput advice indicate temporary increases in available capacity, or temporarily reduced capacity due to persistent overuse, equipment faults, or other transient issues.
+Throughput advice can indicate temporary increases in available capacity, or temporarily reduced capacity due to persistent overuse, equipment faults, or other transient issues.
 This applies to increases or reductions